Graduate Advising Handout: M.S.

 Deliver at least two copies of your thesis to the Graduate Division after your defense (one for the Department, one for the Library, and additional copies for yourself, mentors and loved ones, etc.) as well as a Report of Completion of Specified Graduate Requirements.
 Graduate Division will provide a thesis receipt; then take your thesis to Campus Copy in the Student Services Building to be bound.
 Only one original signature page required; others may be copies.

 Additional paperwork may be required; please consult the Grad Division and Department Chair.
-In particular, if you registered for Geog 895/898 in a previous semester, you will need to file a Petition for Change of Grade (must be submitted to the Registrar by the Department).
+In particular, if you registered for Geog 895/898 in a previous semester, you will need to file a Petition for Change of Grade (must be submitted online or to the Registrar by the Department).

 18. Attend the Department Graduation Party (fall semester) or Department Graduation Celebration (spring semester) near the end of the semester when you graduate or any time you want to reconnect with the Department.